University-of-Manitoba-Computer-Science/tools-n-techniques/book/topic02/06-transferring-files.md

 You only need to install software (in Windows and macOS) if you are planning to use a GUI.
-You don't need to install anything at all if you are planning on [Using the command line] to transfer files.
+You don't need to install anything at all if you are planning on [using the command line] to transfer files.

 :::